chris-l/mock-couch/README.md

   beforeEach(function() {
     // Starting the server
     var couchdb = mockCouch.createServer();

-    couchdb.listen(5984);
+    // Make sure you are either executing this test under a machine that does not have couchdb installed/enabled,
+    // or that you are using a different port!
+    // (which may require that you are able to specify the couchdb port on the function you are about to test) couchdb.listen(5984);

     // This creates a db for Mock Couch.
 The db is nothing but an array of objects.